dragosvoinea1/Matrix-Game/README.md

 ## Features that do not work

-The Highscore and Difficulty tabs are not working.
+The Highscore and Difficulty tabs are not working.<br>
+Sometimes, it lights up only 9 LEDs instead of 10.

 </details>